 First, we tried it under the shelves we had added a few months ago.
 It looked good, but I was worried it obstructed the walking path too much.
 And, I didn’t like how the clamp was something I would most likely run into a few times a day. 😉

 I crossed my fingers real tight and told Scott I wanted to try it under the window—just to see.
 And what do you know?

-I love how the wood and concrete countertops look together…and how perfectly the floors go with the workbench. 🙂
+I love how the wood and concrete countertops look together.
+I also love how perfectly the floors go with the workbench.

-Best DIY project ever.
-Even though I thought I was out of my mind in the middle of it. 😉 Let’s look at one more before-after just for fun!
+Best DIY project ever!
+(Even though I thought I was out of my mind in the middle of it.)
+Let’s look at one more before-and-after just for fun!

 Isn’t it pretty?
 I could stare at it all day. 🙂 Have you all ever started a project and wanted to quit?
 Did you?
 I certainly have.
 But I’m glad I didn’t on this one!